bevyengine/bevy-website/content/news/2023-07-07-bevy-0.11/index.md

 * **GPU Picking**: Efficiently and correctly [select assets on the GPU](https://github.com/bevyengine/bevy/pull/8784) by using color ids to identify meshes in renders.
 * **PCF For Directional and Spotlight Shadows**: [Reduce aliasing on the edges of shadows](https://github.com/bevyengine/bevy/pull/8006)
 * **UI Node Border Radius and Shadows**: Add [curvature and "drop shadows"](https://github.com/bevyengine/bevy/pull/8973) to your UI nodes!
+* **Deferred Rendering**: Bevy already does "mixed mode" forward rendering by having optional separate passes for depth and normals.
+We are currently experimenting with supporting "fully deferred" rendering as well, which opens the doors to new effects and different performance tradeoffs.

 From a high level, we plan to focus on the Asset System, UI, Render Features, and Scenes during the next cycle.